utshomax/postman-docs/src/pages/docs/administration/resource-usage.md

 ![Cloud Agent usage error](https://assets.postman.com/postman-docs/v10/usage-error-cloud-agent-v10.jpg)

-If you want to continue sending requests from the Postman web app before your monthly limit resets, [upgrade your plan](/docs/administration/billing/#team-and-plan-changes) or switch to the Postman Desktop Agent.
+To continue sending requests from the Postman web app before your monthly limit resets, [upgrade your plan](/docs/administration/billing/#team-and-plan-changes) or switch to the Postman Desktop Agent.
 In the error message, select **Use Postman's Desktop Agent**.
 If you haven't already installed the Desktop Agent, you'll be prompted to download it.

 > Learn more about [installing and using the Postman Desktop Agent](/docs/getting-started/about-postman-agent/#the-postman-desktop-agent).